Florida Postnuptial Agreements

 Marital Settlement Agreements vs. Postnuptial Agreements

 A postnuptial agreement is not the same as a Marital Settlement Agreement (MSA).
 A postnup is signed while the spouses are married and intend to remain so.
 An MSA is signed in contemplation of dissolution and is filed with the court in an active divorce case.
-The MSA is incorporated into the final judgment and is enforced as a court order, not just as a contract.
+The MSA is incorporated into the final judgment under Florida Statutes § 61.075(3) and is enforced as a court order, not just as a contract.
+Enforcement of an MSA generally invokes the court's contempt power and the array of post-judgment remedies available in family-law cases.
+Enforcement of a postnup, by contrast, is typically a separate breach-of-contract claim or a defense raised when divorce is filed.

 Call 786-522-1411 to draft or review a Florida postnuptial agreement.